fayisrazalvs/2D-Grid-Based-SLAM-Simulator/README.md

 This repository is meant to track my progress as I build up both my C++ skills and my understanding of robotics algorithms.
 The idea is to learn by doing, start small, and grow the project over time.

-If you’re just starting out with C++ or robotics like me, feel free to follow along — I’m keeping the code simple and focusing on clarity over complexity.
+If you’re just starting out with C++ or robotics like me, feel free to follow along, I’m keeping the code simple and focusing on clarity over complexity.